 HERITAGE - 31: WHY DO WE CALL ENGLAND ENGLAND?
 Thoughts On The Concept Of A Nation

-Green and pleasant land - most of the time
+A green and pleasant land - well, most of the time, the seasons have their charms

 You've heard the phrase, 'England's green and pleasant land'.
 When some of our ancestors came across the North Sea to the largely low-lying East Coast it was certainly lush green.
-Much was dry land, a lot of it uninhabitable - a lot of it still is.
-The coastal strip was boggy, almost like where they'd come from.
-Inland along the Hymbra (Humber) the land was subject to flooding, including upriver even beyond Eoferwic* (York) where some of the Aengle settled; as you may have seen on the news recently it still is flood-prone.
+Much was dry land, a lot of it uninhabitable flood plain - a lot still is, some only reclaimed as farm land in the last couple of hundred years.
+The coastal strip at the mouth of the Humber and the Great Ouse (East Anglia) was boggy heathland, almost like where they'd come from.
+Inland along the Hymbra (Humber) northward the land was subject to flooding, including upriver even beyond Eoferwic* (York) where some of the Aengle settled; as you may have seen on the news recently it still is flood-prone.
 Across the river on the other bank other Aengle established a small kingdom known as Middil Aengla before it metamorphosed into a greater kingdom that became Mierca/Myrca (Mercia) and spread south toward the East Aengle, south-west toward West Seaxe and west toward Cymru (Wales).

 I've raised this elsewhere, so I'll skip much of the stuff about 'building bricks'.
-The Danes came in the 9th Century and made their mark on the basic vocabulary, before another band of Danes came in, This lot spoke something like French because they'd come 'under the influence' and English as such became the communication of choice for the 'common herd' - thee and me.
-Nevertheless it was still there, in the eastern shires.
-The good folk of Essex, Middlesex, Sussex and Wessex spoke something different, as did those of Kent, although they had more in common with the Angles further north by virtue of their more straightforward grammar.
-Colloquial English was used by the last chroniclers to mark the passing of time at Peterborough until the time of King Stephen in AD 1154.
-That colloquial English bore more resemblance to that spoken in Mercia and Northumbria or Kent than what was spoken in the south and south-west, Lower Saxon dialects they could have used in the lower Rhineland, Hamburg, Frisia or Stettin.
-Even.in the later 19th Century before the Education Act an Essex man could not understand one from Kent, Suffolk or Hertfordshire.
+The Danes followed their Jutish and Aengle neighbours in the 9th Century and eventually made their mark on the basic vocabulary of Northumbria, eastern Mercia and East Aengla (as far as the Lea Valley between Middlesex and Essex), before another band of Norsemen and Danes came in, This lot spoke Norman Frankish (something like Old French) because they'd come 'under the influence' and English as such became the communication of choice for the 'common herd' - thee and me.
+Nevertheless it was still there, in the eastern shires, just under the surface.
+The good folk of Essex, Middlesex, Sussex and Wessex spoke something different, as did those of Kent, although they had more in common with the Angles further north in East Aengla by virtue of their more straightforward, simpler grammar.
+Colloquial English was used by the latter chroniclers to mark the passing of time at Peterborough until the time of King Stephen's death in AD 1154.
+That colloquial English bore more resemblance to that spoken in Mercia and Northumbria or Kent than what was spoken in the south and south-west, Lower Saxon dialects they could have used in the lower Rhineland and Hamburg.
+Even.in the later 19th Century before the Education Act and decline of dialect an Essex man could not understand those from Kent, Suffolk or Hertfordshire around them.

-If someone says 'England for the English' does he include his Saxon neighbours?
-Our understanding of nationality or citizenship has changed over the millenia.
-True there was a kingdom called Aengla Land ('England') from the 10th Century and it was considered one of the most successful in trade and political advancement, but were the people as one?
+If anyone such as right-wing political activists says 'England for the English' does he include his Saxon neighbours?
+Our understanding of nationality or citizenship has changed over the millennia.
+True there was a kingdom called Aengla Land ('England') from the 10th Century and it was considered one of the most successful in trade and political advancement, but the people were for a long time not as one, regional differences still show in speech and use of idiom.
+Even within the largest of the shires, Yorkshire, there are three dialect variants for many words.

 *As with the Roman name for their new army garrison, 'Eboracum', 'Eoferwic/Eoforwic' was named for the numbers of wild boar, 'Eofer' that could be found in the dense woodlands to the north of the city.
 The area is known now as The Forest of Galtres that has since shrunk, extensively developed.for agriculture, light industrial/commercial and housing.
 Wild boar were hunted to extinction by the 18th Century.
-Another Anglian place name that harks back to the presence of wild boar is 'Everton', which in those days would be written 'Eofertun'.
-There are towns and villages around northern and eastern England called Everton from the famous one with a Premiership football team near Liverpool to the odd little known ones as far south as Cambridgeshire and Hertfordshire..
+Another Anglian place name that harks back to the presence of wild boar ('eofer') is 'Everton', which in those days would be written 'Eofertun'.
+There are towns and villages around northern and eastern England called Everton, from the famous one near Liverpool with a Premiership football team nicknamed 'the Toffees' (formerly a works team, like West Ham and many others), to the odd little-known ones as far south as Cambridgeshire and Hertfordshire.

 Names on tombstones - is that all we are?